oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/review-ocw-env/review-ocw-env.md

    ![navigage oci console](./images/navigateocimenu.png " ")

-2. Navigate to the **VM Cluster Details** page of the VM Cluster that contains the virtual machine that you are interested in.
+2. Select the assigned **Compartment** then Navigate to the **VM Cluster Details** page of the VM Cluster that contains the virtual machine that you are interested in.

     The VM Cluster Details page displays information about the selected VM cluster.